ryuji-nonaka/web_scraper/README.md

 ## Code

 ### screenshot_stock_price.py

+- Main
-It outputs a screenshot of SBI stock price webpage with some arguments (your username and password).
+  - It outputs a screenshot of SBI stock price webpage with some arguments (your username and password).

+- Sub
+  - It also provides the LINE notification as a memo with the above screenshot image to your mobile phone.

 ## Thanks

 Thanks to "ボンネット開け男" for providing good example of code to creating automatic scraping script.